skiano/president/README.md

 #### The Player Function

 To play the game, you create a player function that expresses your strategy.
-This function will be called each time an event is going to happen in the game.
-When the event is your turn you may return cards you would like to play.
+This function will be called for each game event.
+When it is your turn you may return cards from your hand. (more on this below)

 ```javascript
 function player(isMyTurn, myView) {